Ask PC Abby

 Dear Gotta:

 You strain Abby's usual unflappable composure, dear, but that is hardly your fault.
 Thanks for visiting.
-The building to which you refer could be a White Elephant of monstrous proportions.
+The building to which you refer could be considered a White Elephant of monstrous proportions.
 It is the former Maria Assumpta Academy and the former Nichewaug Inn, all rolled into a moldering property that has stood silent for three decades.
-Recently, town fathers and a friendly group of concerned citizens convinced voters to agree to take over the property.
-I guess they figure the town can come up with a plan where private interests have consistently failed to do so for 30 years.
-Some hope they are right.
-Others think they'll be no more successful and will simply wind up spending lots of public money in the attempt.
-It is what you want it to be, but it is by some accounts 100,000 square feet of asbestos-laden outdated building in pretty bad shape.
-Soon enough, it will become town property and the discussions will begin anew.
+Ten years ago now, town fathers and a friendly group of concerned citizens convinced voters to agree to take over the property.
+I guess they figure the town could come up with a plan where private interests have consistently failed to do so for 30 years.
+Some hoped they were right, but apparently not so much.
+It is what you want it to be, but it is by some accounts 100,000 square feet of once asbestos-laden outdated building in pretty bad shape.

 PC Abby